ethereum-optimism/community-hub/src/docs/governance/proposals.md

 ## Other proposal types

-Other than grants, there are [four types of proposals](https://github.com/ethereum-optimism/OPerating-manual/blob/main/manual.md#valid-proposal-types) that you can submit:
+There are [other types of proposals](https://github.com/ethereum-optimism/OPerating-manual/blob/main/manual.md#valid-proposal-types) that you can submit:

 - Protocol Upgrade
 - Inflation Adjustment